uihilab/HydroCompute/README.md

 ### Expansions
 Currently the library works fully with Chromium based browsers.
 Mozilla implementations will be added in future releases.

+New modules for dealing with Web Assembly compiled code will be implemented as well as new working examples for a more comprehensive view of what the library can do.

 ## Community
 It is possible for the library to expand by becoming a community-based framework with collaborations from research institutes or knowledgeable individuals thanks to the flexibility of employing a modular architecture, open-source libraries, and not requiring installation.
 Interested parties can adapt and expand HydroLang to fit their unique use cases, development environments, project requirements, and data resources.
-Everyone is encouraged to contribute to the growth of HydroLang by:
+Everyone is encouraged to contribute to the growth of HydroCompute by:
 * filing an issue to request certain features, functionality, and data,
 * implementing the desired capability on a fork, and submitting a pull request.